Understanding the Ephemeral Configuration Database

 Nonstop Active Routing (NSR)

-We do not recommend using the ephemeral database with the asynchronous commit synchronize model on devices that have NSR enabled, because it comes with certain caveats.
+Although supported in certain releases, we do not recommend using the asynchronous commit synchronize model on devices that enable NSR, because it comes with certain caveats.
 In a deployment with dual Routing Engines, a commit synchronize operation on an ephemeral instance on the primary Routing Engine results in an asynchronous commit on the backup Routing Engine.
 If the device notifies the routing protocol process (rpd) in the process of updating the configuration, it could result in an undesirable behavior of the system due to the asynchronous nature of the commit on the backup Routing Engine.
+In Junos OS Release 21.1R1 and later, the device synchronizes the ephemeral instance to the backup Routing Engine using a load update operation, so it only notifies processes corresponding to statements that are changed.

 Applications utilizing the ephemeral database are only impacted in this NSR situation if they interact with the routing protocol process.
 For example, the SmartWall Threat Defense Director (SmartWall TDD) would not be impacted in this case, because it only interacts with the firewall process (dfwd) through the ephemeral database.